-The conventional wisdom is that people don’t make decisions due to the fear of being wrong.
-However, in “Decision Quicksand: When Trivial Choices Suck Us In,” research suggests that excessive information and extraneous choices trick our brains into thinking that a decision is more complicated than it really is.
+The conventional wisdom is people don’t make decisions due to the fear of being wrong.
+However, in “Decision Quicksand: When Trivial Choices Suck Us In,” research suggests excessive information and extraneous choices trick our brains into thinking a decision is more complicated than it really is.
 People think important decisions should be hard to make.
 If a decision we believe should be simple ends up being harder than we expect, we mistakenly think it must actually be important and therefore take even more time to make the decision.

 This vicious cycle turns a simple decision into a complicated one and explains the use of the term ‘decision quicksand’:

 If people form inferences about decision importance from their own decision efforts, then not only might increased perceived importance lead people to spend more time deciding, but increased decision time might, in turn, validate and amplify these perceptions of importance, which might further increase deliberation time.
 Thus, one could imagine a recursive loop between deliberation time, difficulty, and perceived importance.
 Inferences from difficulty may not only impact immediate deliberation, but may kick off a quicksand cycle that leads people to spend more and more time on a decision that initially seemed rather unimportant.
 Quicksand sucks people in; the worse it seems, the more people struggle.

 To demonstrate this phenomenon, the researchers designed a classic two-by-two experiment in which students imagined choosing courses for the following semester and were told the courses would (or would not) count towards their major so that it was an important (or unimportant) decision.
 The course choices were given in a small, low-contrast font (high-difficulty condition) or a larger, high contrast font (low-difficulty condition).
 Not surprisingly, the hard-to-read font led to increased deliberation time.